mekb-turtle/pokeget/.github/ISSUE_TEMPLATE/bug_report.md

 ## Any other information

-Please note any other things that might have affected the bug, or are different about your enviorment.
+Please note any other things that might have affected the bug, or are different about your environment.